BIBSYSDEV/search-workspace-service-infrastructure/README.md

                 The values for the non-production environments are shared.
 4. **Build Master stack:**
    1. Create a new Master stack using the `pipelines_master_template.yml` from the s3 bucket created earlier.
    2. Fill in the details.
 The defaults are for dev-environments.
+The name: sws-master-pipeline
 5. **Update DNS for Backend:**
    1. Go to _ApiGateway_ --> "Custom domain names" and select the created custom domain name (e.g. `api.sandbox.sws.aws.sikt.no`).
    2. Copy the value of the field `API Gateway domain name` (e.g. `d27gccxh1hqvcd.cloudfront.net`)